things to see in chinatown kuala lumpur

 Speakeasies

-It’s a joy to walk around the streets and lanes of Chinatown and discover the many hidden bars or speakeasies – an adventure in itself to find them!
+It’s a joy to walk around the streets and lanes of Chinatown.
+Come back in the evening, like I’ve done numerous times now, and discover the many hidden bars or speakeasies.
+It’s an adventure in itself to find them!
 In Kwai Chai Hong, these bars are located on the first floor of some of the shophouses or through partially hidden doorways.
-Some of the bars open out into the street, such as Crane KL, whilst some are hidden in the back of a shoplot.

 Try to find some of these speakeasies such as Da Bao (an easy one to find!), Concubine, PS150 (one of the first speakeasies in the neighbourhood), The Deceased (with an extraordinary horror house theme!) and Shuang Xi.